 When the respondent was unloaded from the van, seven new officers were awaiting them.
 Of the seven, four were wearing the same green uniform as the previous officers.
 One was reportedly dressed in dark blue and two in black uniforms.
 All wore balaclavas.
 The group were addressed in English by all but one officer – dressed in a green uniform, who reportedly spoke to them in Syrian Arabic.
 Catching a glimpse of the surrounding area before being ordered to look at the ground, the respondent saw few signs of life.
 The only distinct characteristic was the sound of someone cutting wood in the forest near to them.
 Gathered near the river, the group had reportedly grown to around 200 people including the 130 with whom the respondent was initially detained.
 The demographics were the same: Moroccan, Afghan, and Syrian.

 At the edge of the river, the group was told not to move.
 The respondent noted that “if you make any move [the police] beat you.”
 Physical beatings were mainly with branches, metal batons, or plastic rods which lasted around two to three seconds.
-A plastic boat measuring 1 by 3 meters sat near the group.
+A plastic boat estimated to measure 1 by 3 meters sat near the group.
 Before forcibly loading part of the group into the boat, the officers searched the respondent again – taking 180 euros he had hidden from the other officers.
 The money was never given back.

 Around 180 of the 200 people in transit – including the four minors, were loaded into the small, plastic boat and pushed back over the river.
 The respondent and 20 others were told by the officer to instead walk across the river.
 With two officers paddling in the boat and 21 men wading through the river, the group arrived in Turkey at around 11:00 AM.
 On the other side waiting for them was a group of seven Turkish military personnel in camouflage.
 Of the seven men, one reportedly spoke fluent Arabic in a Syrian dialect.
-The 200 people were then loaded into two military trucks and transported to a Turkish detention center around 25 minutes from the pushback point in Alibey.
+The 200 people were then loaded into two military-like trucks and transported to a Turkish detention center around 25 minutes from the pushback point in Alibey.
 The detention site was reportedly a white building with “red bricks on the top of the wall and a big door for the truck”.

 Once unloaded from the vehicles, the group was met by another set of five officers – all of whom were also in green camouflage uniforms.
 Inside the detention center, the respondent was reportedly given food, water and was overall treated well.
 Ten hours later, the respondent was released.
 The time was 23:00 on 16/10/2021.